-The Fastest VPNs for 2019 (We Actually Tested Them)
+5 Fastest VPNs for 2019 (We Tested for Speed) + The 3 Slowest

 We looked at some of the most popular VPNs in order to find out which one is the fastest VPN of all.
 ExpressVPN is by far the fastest, living up to its name.
 Share

 Every VPN provider claims it has the highest speeds available.
 So how do you know which service is actually the fastest on the market?